byoseph3/temp_repo_cs3210/instructions/lab1.md

 -  a single space
 -  The name of the function on the callstack
 -  A single `+` character
--  A decimal number representing the offset from the start of that funciton in bytes
+-  A decimal number representing the offset from the start of that function in bytes
 -  A newline character